Debitum Network’s overview

 Overview of Debitum Network’s loans

 All loans (called assets at Debitum Network) are in Euro.
-As of January 2020, interest rates are below 10%; they range from 7% to 9.5%, a rather low figure.
+As of August 2020, the maximal interest rate on the platform is 9%.
+In average, it’s slightly above 8%, a rather low figure.

-The loans duration can be as short as a few days, and as high as two years.
+The loans duration vary greatly.
+They can be as short as a few days, and as high as five years.
+The average duration is around nine months.

 Depending on the loans term, interests may be repaid monthly or at end of term.
 Unfortunately, as we’ll see below, this aspect can’t be used to configure auto-invest.